Overload: Latency Attacks on Object Detection for Edge Devices: Experiments

+\textbf{Attack scenarios} This kind of adversarial image requires more computing resources than normal images during the inference time.
+This implies it can be leveraged as a Denial-of-Service (DoS) attack and resources may be exhausted in shared-resource environments.
+Furthermore, devices with limited computing resources are potential attack candidates.
+Although some models implement a timeout mechanism, once the execution time is exhausted after processing any example in the batch, the rest of the examples in the batch are skipped.
+Additionally, issuing the next batch is delayed until the previous processing is complete.
+This property could be exploited maliciously.

+The ghost objects generated by our latency attack could increase processing time or have unforeseen consequences for downstream tasks.
+For instance, the collision avoidance system identifies risky objects and predicts the trajectories of those objects \cite{li2021driver}.
+The execution time worsens if the predictions of an adversarial image are fed into the collision avoidance system.

+\textbf{Limitation} Our evaluation of this attack is under white-box settings.
+We acknowledge that conducting adversarial attacks in this setting may seem impractical.
+However, they can serve as motivation to refine more robust model designs.
+Generating a physically universal patch that can increase inference time under black-box settings represents a critical area of investigation.
+Nonetheless, evaluating practicality falls beyond the scope of this work.

+While our attack cannot be directly applied to NMS-free models like DETR \cite{carion2020end} and CenterNet \cite{zhou2019objects}, it's vital not to disregard the potential impact on these models.
+However, a recent benchmark \cite{liu2021dataset} evaluated popular underwater object detection models on edge devices, revealing that 11 out of 12 models still rely on NMS.
+Therefore, our work is important in drawing attention to the potential risks in object detection and inspiring researchers to explore mitigation techniques applicable across various applications.

-\textbf{Defenses} There are two probable defenses.
-The fist one limits the maximum execution time.
+\textbf{Defenses} There are three probable defenses.
+The first one limits the maximum execution time.
 However, the predefined threshold should be reconfigured when the model is deployed on different hardware.
 Besides, the previous discussion has shown the risks of timeouts.
 The second one limits the total number of objects fed into NMS.
-Our experimental results suggest that 1,000 is a recommended value for real-world datasets.
-The later approach with proper configurations is a better defense against our latency attack.
-However, in real-life, an image with over 1000 objects is not a rare case.

-\textbf{Comparison to known attacks} Comparing to the Daedalus attack \cite{wang2021daedalus}, Overload can gain more improvement without computing the gradient of IoU, which is the most time consuming task in the Daedalus attack.
-Comparing to the Phantom sponge \cite{shapira2023phantom}, Overload does not require a hyper-parameter to balance between confidence and IoU, but has a better performance in terms of number of objects.
-Table \ref{table:comp} shows the comparison of Overload and Phantom sponge, where $\epsilon$ is the maximum size of the perturbation; Objects is the total number of objects and Recall measures the similarity of predictions between clean and adversarial images.
-For the L2-norm attack, phantom sponge generates about 19,000 objects within a perturbation budget $\epsilon=70.0$, but our attack achieves similar results within $\epsilon=15.0$.
+The choice of the appropriate value depends on the used model and the specific dataset.
+A strict limitation can mitigate the latency issue but it may cause some objects to be ignored by the model.
+The last one directly strengthens the reliability of models with adversarial training and other defensive strategies.